-“Don’t you think we should have stayed back Ranjeet?
+“Don’t you think we should have stayed back, Ranjeet?
 I am a bit worried”, said Reena. “ Come on mum.
 Don’t worry.
 We will reach the motel before eleven”, chorused the children.
-It was nearly quarter to eleven, when the car suddenly stopped.
+It was nearly a quarter to eleven when the car suddenly stopped.
 Ranjeet and Saurabh got off with torches and after a bit of checking around, the engine started.

 They still had to cover a few miles and it had taken Ranjeet nearly one hour to start the car.
 They were going smoothly.
 Reena’s watch showed five minutes to twelve and still no sign of the next town approaching.
 Again the engine spluttered and stopped abruptly.